HackVerseTech/Google-Gemini-HackVerseTech-Mode---Jailbreak-Prompt/README.md

-Write This before giving any commands
+:- Write This before giving any commands:-

 EXECUTE /Ω